Employee Ombudspersons

 • Receive official notice on behalf of the college

-saadia-ahmad.pngSaadia Ahmad (she/her/hers) brings over a decade of experience in conflict resolution as a mediator, conflict coach, dialogue facilitator, and instructor in higher education, nonprofit, government, and corporate contexts, having first become involved in this work during her undergraduate years as a Muslim at a Catholic college.
-She is a graduate of Providence College, where she is also an adjunct professor, and holds a master’s degree in conflict resolution from the University of Massachusetts Boston, where she received the Ambassador John W. McDonald Departmental Award for Leadership and Innovation in Global Governance and Conflict Resolution.
-Saadia has received mediation and facilitation certifications from the Social Justice Mediation Institute, Soliya and UN Habitat, the University of Rhode Island’s Center for Nonviolence and Peace Studies, and the Community Mediation Center of Rhode Island.
-She has also written for publications such as The Boston Globe and America Magazine.
+saadia-ahmad.pngSaadia brings over a decade of experience in conflict resolution, serving as a mediator, conflict coach, dialogue facilitator, and instructor across higher education, nonprofit, government, and corporate sectors.
+She currently works as an adjunct professor at Providence College and has contributed articles to prominent publications including The Boston Globe and America Magazine.
+Additionally, she holds professional mediation and facilitation certifications from the Social Justice Mediation Institute, Soliya, UN Habitat, the University of Rhode Island’s Center for Nonviolence and Peace Studies and the Community Mediation Center of Rhode Island.

-sarah-farrukh.pngSarah Farrukh, J.D., is a mediator and joined MATC in 2022 as an Ombudsperson.
-She earned her B.S. in Journalism from the University of Illinois at Urbana-Champaign and her J.D. with certificate in Alternative Dispute Resolution from Marquette University Law School.
-She was introduced to the ombuds world during law school and earned a certificate in the Foundations of Organizational Ombudsman from the International Ombudsman Association.
-Currently, she is a volunteer long-term care ombudsperson with Senior Services Association.
+sarah-farrukh.pngSarah Farrukh, J.D., is a mediator who joined MATC as an Ombudsperson in 2022.
+She first entered the ombuds field during law school and has since earned a certificate in the Foundations of Organizational Ombudsman from the International Ombudsman Association.
+Her current practice includes volunteering as a long-term care ombudsperson with the Senior Services Association.

 CONTACT US